thoughtbot/maintaining-open-source-projects/book/02-community.md

 master](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).

-José Valim, maintainer of devise and elixir among others, uses a browser extension that allows to post pre-cooked answers into GitHub Pull Requests with the single press of a button.
+José Valim, maintainer of devise and elixir among others, uses a browser extension that allows you to post pre-cooked answers into GitHub Pull Requests with the single press of a button.
 You can find the code in [GitHub: Jose vs OSS](https://github.com/nashby/jose-vs-oss).

-Repeating questions is a good symptom of something in your project that should be simplified, documentation that needs a little more attention, better error messages awaiting, etc. Before disregarding simple repeating questions with variations of RTFM (short for “read the freaking manual” and its variations), try to ask for feedback to someone you trust, or to take a step back and look at your project with the eyes of a new comer.
+Repeated questions is a good sign that there is something in your project that should be simplified, documentation that needs a little more attention, better error messages awaiting, etc. Before disregarding repeated questions with variations of RTFM (short for “read the freaking manual”, and variations), try to ask for feedback to someone you trust, or to take a step back and look at your project with the eyes of a new comer.
 Do you see anything that is not clear enough?
 What could this project do to lower the odds of this question appearing